Swiss-cheese models and the Dyer-Roeder approximation: Swiss-cheese models

-The generic ``free-fall form'' of the Kottler metric therefore depends on two arbitrary functions, namely $\gamma(R)$ and $T_0(R)$.
-Note that the above calculations implicitely assume $\gamma(R)\geq 1$, in other words, all the particles have initially a velocity greater than the escape velocity, so that their Droste radial coordinate $r$ goes from $R$ to infinity.
+This generic ``free-fall form'' of the Kottler metric depends on the arbitrary function~$\gamma(R)$, to which one could add the freedom to re-parametrise the $R$ coordinate.
+Note that the above calculations implicitly assume $\gamma(R)\geq 1$, in other words, all the particles have initially a velocity greater than the escape velocity, so that their Droste radial coordinate $r$ goes from $R$ to infinity.
 Nevertheless, the same construction is also possible for $\gamma(R)\leq 1$, provided one considers two successive phases of the particles' motion: outgoing first and then ingoing (see Novikov coordinates, at page 826 of Ref.~\cite{1973grav.book.....M}).